wsaico/hvc-tracker-crm/docs/SQL_SETUP.md

     tableowner
 FROM pg_tables
 WHERE schemaname = 'public'
-  AND tablename IN ('airports', 'passengers', 'flights', 'flight_passengers', 'interactions') ORDER BY tablename;
+  AND tablename IN ('airports', 'passengers', 'flights', 'flight_passengers', 'interactions', 'users') ORDER BY tablename;
 ```